-In the space available this summary cannot hope to fully cover all Brexit related topics so specific consideration should be given case by case.
-Trying to bring everything together in one short summary has been made especially difficult by the huge number of variables that come into play.
-Of primary importance is that we have different rules applying to:
+In the space available this summary cannot hope to cover all of the VAT changes brought about by Brexit so you should think about your own situation in detail.
+This short summary aims to cover some of the main variables that have come into play.
+Of primary importance is that we now have different rules applying to:

 - Imports versus exports